-Professors, scholars, and academic researchers in the fields of policy, planning, and development produce work of the highest academic rigor that improves our world.
+Professors, scholars, and academic researchers produce work of the highest academic rigor that improves our world.
 Through critical inquiry, field work, and theoretical training, doctoral students examine issues of governance and contribute place-based, innovative solutions to problems facing communities here and abroad.

 The Price School offers three doctoral programs: